cass-degrees/CASS-Degrees/README.md

 More detailed information regarding this can be found in our [Communications Plan](https://docs.google.com/document/d/14_TTOyZzZROlgy_2PFObUQcVHOLv-XMpO1PerCBhcNE?usp=sharing).

 #### Risk Management
-Potential Risks of the project have been outlined and managed in our Risk Management Plan.
-The plan lists potential risks which may happen and provides strategies to avoid or solve them.
+Potential Risks of the project have been outlined and managed in our Risk Register.
+The register lists potential risks which may happen and provides strategies to avoid or solve them.
+See [Risk Register](https://drive.google.com/open?id=16VNgkBs3rKWezIkiO1ovMCDx6blobRHIYs8ZbZOl3K0)

 These risks will be outlined by the Risk Identification committee and regularly updated as the project continues.

-Risk Management Plan can be found here: [Risk Management Plan](https://drive.google.com/open?id=1iUkYaQKMDL7mGSwdNpoIu-KCUZ1_6Yhwv1flvfUmHpU).
+The Risk Management Plan decribes the formal process of how we manage and discover risks and can be found here: [Risk Management Plan](https://drive.google.com/open?id=1iUkYaQKMDL7mGSwdNpoIu-KCUZ1_6Yhwv1flvfUmHpU).

 #### Reflection
 The team receives feedback both from tutors and the shadow team every audit week, after which the team will determine the feasability of each feedback item and implement the suggestions where possible.